processing/processing-pi-website/content/tutorial/camera/index.md

 }
 ```

 This time, let's request a specific resolution and framerate of the camera input to control performance of our sketch.
 Lower resolutions can be processed much faster than higher resolutions.
 Controlling the framerate can also impact perfromance of your sketch.
-For the histogram viewer, let's use resolution of 640x480 and framerate of 24 frames per second by using the GLCapture instantiation parameters:
+For the histogram viewer, let's use resolution of 640 by 480 pixels, and framerate of 24 frames per second by using the `GLCapture` instantiation parameters:

 ```processing
 ...